Sparse hierarchical interaction learning with epigraphical projection: Experiments

 \subsubsection{Reduced dataset}

-Followed by \cite{Haris2014}, we first work on a reduced dataset over the bins of ten adjacent loci, rather than all 240 genomic locations, resulting from the fact that nearby genomes have similar effects to the drug susceptibility, and also leading to less sparse data.
+Following \cite{Haris2014}, we first work on a reduced dataset over the bins of ten adjacent loci, rather than all 240 genes locations, resulting from the fact that nearby genomes have similar effects to the drug susceptibility, and also leading to less sparse data.
 So for the first set of experiments we have $N=24$ features.
-The value for each bin is set to 1 if one of genomes in that bin occurs mutation.
+The value for each bin is set to 1 if one of {genes} in that bin undergoes mutation.

-The dataset is randomly split into two half sets for training and test respectively as adopted by \cite{Bien2013,Haris2014}.
-We report the average performance of MSE on the test set over 5 splits under different $\lambda$ for ``Weak-PD-$\ell_\infty$'', ``Strong-PD-$\ell_\infty$'', ``Weak-PD-$\ell_1$'' and ``Strong-PD-$\ell_1$'' in Fig.~\ref{fig:hivresults} (left).

-It can be observed that ``Strong-PD-$\ell_\infty$'' and ``Strong-PD-$\ell_1$'' are slightly better than their weak counterparts, and the best $\lambda$ for ``Strong-PD-$\ell_\infty$'' and ``Strong-PD-$\ell_1$'' are 12 and 10 respectively.
-The interactions for one realization are visualized in the Fig.~\ref{fig:hivresult-analysis} (left).
+{Fig.~\ref{fig:hivresults} (left) shows the performance of six algorithms on the reduced dataset.} It can be observed that: {i) ``Weak-FISTA-$\ell_\infty$ has the same performance with ``Weak-PD-$\ell_\infty$ over different $\lambda$; ii) a slight better performance are obtained for ``Strong-PD-$\ell_1$'' compared to ``Strong-ADMM-$\ell_1$''; } iii) ``Strong-PD-$\ell_\infty$'' and ``Strong-PD-$\ell_1$'' are slightly better than their weaker counterparts, and the best $\lambda$ for ``Strong-PD-$\ell_\infty$'' and ``Strong-PD-$\ell_1$'' are 12 and 10 respectively.
+The interactions {over one split} are visualized in the Fig.~\ref{fig:hivresult-analysis} (left).
 In order to better visualize the effect of the penalizations, we also plot the $\ell_\infty$-norm and $\ell_1$-norm over each row of $\Theta$ for strong hierarchy, as shown in the middle and right of Fig.~\ref{fig:hivresult-analysis}.
 Both have the strong effect for 19$^{th}$ feature, which is consistent with the results observed in \cite{Haris2014}.
-We also observe an interesting fact from the visualization of interactions, it can been seen that ``Strong-PD-$\ell_1$'' is able to learn a sparser interactions matrix than ``Strong-PD-$\ell_\infty$'', however, the maximum strength (i.e $\ell_\infty$-norm) and the sum of strength ($\ell_1$- norm) in Fig.~\ref{fig:hivresult-analysis} have similar distributions for both cases.
-The possible reason is that the extra interactions learned by ``Strong-PD-$\ell_\infty$'' are subtle, it can be also confirmed both performance are very similar in the Fig.~\ref{fig:hivresults} (left).
+We also observe an interesting fact from the visualization of interactions, it can be seen that ``Strong-PD-$\ell_1$'' is able to learn a sparser interaction matrix than ``Strong-PD-$\ell_\infty$'', however, the maximum strength (i.e. $\ell_\infty$-norm) and the sum of the strength ($\ell_1$-norm) in Fig.~\ref{fig:hivresult-analysis} have similar distributions for both cases.
+The possible reason is that the extra interactions learned by ``Strong-PD-$\ell_\infty$'' are subtle, it can be also confirmed that both performances are very similar in the Fig.~\ref{fig:hivresults} (left).